depasquale-lab/StateSpaceDynamics.jl/docs/src/tutorials/hmm_model_selection_example.md

 best_cv_k = results["K"][cv_max_idx]
 ````

+## Interpreting Information Criteria

+**AIC (Akaike Information Criterion)**:
+- Estimates relative model quality for prediction
+- Asymptotically equivalent to leave-one-out cross-validation
+- Tends to select more complex models (higher K)
+- Better for prediction tasks

+**BIC (Bayesian Information Criterion)**:
+- Estimates probability that model is true among candidates
+- Stronger complexity penalty, especially for large datasets
+- Tends to select simpler models (lower K)
+- Better for identifying "true" model structure

+**Key insight**: Lower values are better for both AIC and BIC
+(they measure "badness" - deviance plus penalty)

+## Cross-Validation: The Gold Standard

+Cross-validation provides the most honest estimate of generalization performance:
+- Trains on subset of data, tests on held-out portion
+- Directly measures what we care about: performance on unseen data
+- Less dependent on specific penalty terms than AIC/BIC
+- More computationally expensive but often worth it

+**Challenges for HMMs**:
+- Temporal data makes random splits problematic
+- Sequential structure should be preserved when possible
+- We use contiguous blocks to maintain temporal coherence

+**Interpreting CV results**:
+- Higher CV likelihood indicates better generalization
+- Plateauing suggests additional complexity isn't helpful
+- Large variance across folds may indicate unstable model

 ## Visualization of Model Selection Results
 In our plots we will plot 1.) the loglikelihood 2.) negative AIC 3.) negative BIC and 4.) the loglikelihood of the test dataset
 We plot the negative AIC and BIC as those metrics are defined such that a lower score is better, so we invert the statistic, so